LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The semantic-to-instance paradigm shift is not a fundamental technical breakthrough, but the insight is sharp and the synthetic data pipeline is elegantly designed.
+- Novelty: ⭐⭐⭐⭐ The paradigm shift is insightful; synthetic pipeline is well-designed.

-- Writing Quality: ⭐⭐⭐⭐ Problem formulation is clear and the technical presentation is complete.
+- Writing Quality: ⭐⭐⭐⭐ Clear problem definition and technical description.

-- Value: ⭐⭐⭐⭐ Strong practical potential for global-scale UAV navigation; the method is immediately deployable.
+- Value: ⭐⭐⭐⭐ High practical potential for global UAV navigation.